Mount Ruapehu: Lahar danger

-After the 1996 eruption it was recognised that a catastrophic lahar could again occur when Crater Lake burst the volcanic ash dam blocking the lake outlet as it did in 1953.
-In 2000, the Eastern Ruapehu Lahar Alarm and Warning System (ERLAWS) system was installed on the mountain to detect such a collapse and alert the relevant authorities.
+Other plans considered were building a stop bank on the Desert Road, or creating an early-warning system, which would be much more expensive than digging a trench.
+In 2001, the Eastern Ruapehu Lahar Alarm and Warning System (ERLAWS) system was installed on the mountain to detect a crater wall collapse and alert the relevant authorities.
+It began operating in 2002.
 The lake gradually filled with snowmelt and had reached the level of the hard rock rim by January 2005.
 The lahar finally occurred on 18 March 2007 (see below).